DraCaster/autism-app/README.md

 - Bignone, Camila - Desarrolladora
 - Borghi, Yessica - Desarrolladora - <a>https://github.com/yessiborghi </a>
-- Harari, Ivana - Coordinadora
+- Harari, Ivana - Coordinadora - <a> https://github.com/cam-ila </a>
 - Rojas, Lujan - Desarrolladora -  <a>https://github.com/dracaster </a>